 Our first group program worked with mostly Hispanic men, aged 25-60, suffering from hypertension.
 The six experiential sessions, presented in English and Spanish, included the science of the autonomic nervous system, meditation and mindfulness, journaling, nutrition/cooking, and yoga.
 Participants made lifestyle changes that significantly improved their health, including lowering their blood pressure.

 Our third group was part of a clinical trial, sponsored by Berkshire Health Systems to document the potential of an integrative approach to non-opioid pain management.
-Our group sessions focused on stress, which is known to adversely contribute to the perception of pain.
+The group sessions focused on stress, which is known to adversely contribute to the perception of pain.
 Our group participants explored the science of pain, their own sources of stress and took steps to establish a practice of meditation and mindfulness, as well as taking steps to resolve sources of stress in a variety of ways.

 The LifeSchool for Nonprofits curriculum, in conjunction with nutrition, exercise and acupuncture, was highly effective in diminishing the experience of chronic pain.